anthonyhalim150/Sweepy/README.md

 sweepy --html-report
 ```

-Generates a rich visual report at `sweepy-report.html`.
+Generates a rich, visual report at `sweepy-report.html`.

 ---